stepanataccolade/docsv2/sources/pipelines/jobs/overview.md

         switch: off
 ```

 As shown above, the `switch: off` tag can be defined for IN resources or jobs in order to turn off automatic triggering of a job when the inputs change.
+Note that these switches are specific to the input and should be set accordingly for each input.

 ---